sanfinity-Iot/openremote/Tutorial:-Receive-LoRaWAN-sensor-data-from-ChirpStack.md

    * Confirm with `SAVE`
 ## Create the OpenRemote LoRaWAN device asset
 1. Navigate to the `Assets` page, click `+` in the asset tree on the left.
-2. In the `Add asset' dialog do the following:
+2. In the `Add asset` dialog do the following:
    * Select the `Thing Asset` type
    * Name: `Dragino LHT65`
    * Confirm with `ADD`